The Haunting of Morella (1990) from Tuna

 it's yesterday once more.

-I am not a young man, 56 as I type these words, and Roger Corman was producing low budget adaptations of Edgar Allen Poe stories in 1960, when I was in sixth grade, in one of the coldest stretches of the Cold War.
-The USA and Russia were at odds for the first time over Cuba after the Castro/Guevara revolution, and Ike was President.
-Vincent Price starred in Corman's The Fall of the House of Usher that year.
+I am not a young man, 56 as I type these words, but Roger Corman was already producing low budget adaptations of Edgar Allen Poe stories 45 years ago, when I was in sixth grade in Ike's America.
+The USA and USSR were at odds over Cuba for the first time after the Castro/Guevara revolution when Vincent Price starred in Corman's The Fall of the House of Usher that year.
 I saw it at a drive-in, from the back seat of my parents' Studebaker.
-Corman and Price would follow in short order with Premature Burial, Pit and the Pendulum, Poe's Tales of Terror, The Raven, The Haunted Palace, The Masque of the Red Death, and the Tomb of Ligeia.
+Within five years Corman and Price would team up for seven more Poe adaptations: Premature Burial, Pit and the Pendulum, Poe's Tales of Terror, The Raven, The Haunted Palace, The Masque of the Red Death, and the Tomb of Ligeia.
+As I write this some 40 years later, Corman has produced at least 360 films, and those Poe adaptations from the early 60s may still be his best body of work.
+Those eight films are all in his career top twenty as a producer.

 1. (7.21) - Plančte sauvage, La (1973)